Hyphaed/greenboost/README.md

 ### Who is this for?

 - **Newcomers to local LLMs:** you have a 12 GB or 16 GB GPU and want to run a 30 B+ model that needs 24 GB.
-Install GreenBoost, point Ollama at it, done.
+Install GreenBoost, use gb-synapse as backend and/or greenboost-cli, greenboost at first versions was intercepting ollama, on those new latest versions greenboost ships GB-Synapse, a proper backend serving GGUF (with full compatible ollama endpoints) + hugging face models while using whole greenboost features. type "greenboost-cli" on terminal, is a simple cli to manage those models directly from your terminal,
 - **Inference engineers:** you want to push context length or batch size past VRAM, without paying a 100× CPU offload penalty.
 GreenBoost keeps compute on the GPU; only memory crosses PCIe.